Henryy417/ICT-SBA/README.md

 If you run it as an executable, the files will be stored in the `_internal` directory next to the executable.

 ## Important Dev Notes
-I still don't have the time to write a full documentation for developers.
-But here are some important notes:
+I still don't have the time to write a full documentation for developers...
-- `realshlex` is a custom implementation of `shlex` that accepts all ASCII characters as `wordchars` except those used for Booker syntax.
-BUT THIS IS STILL NOT RIGHT.
-Will build a custom parser later.

 ## License
 This project is licensed under the MIT License by Chen Hang Tsz Henry.
 See the [LICENSE](LICENSE) file for details.